tc39/source-map/source-map-rev3.md

 5. If present, the zero-based index into the “names” list associated with this segment.
 This field is a base 64 VLQ relative to the previous occurrence of this field, unless this is the first occurrence of this field, in which case the whole value is represented.

 Note: This encoding reduces the source map size 50% relative to the V2 format in tests performed using Google Calendar.

+#### Resolving Sources

+If the sources are not absolute URLs after prepending of the “sourceRoot”, the sources are resolved relative to the SourceMap (like resolving script src in a html document).

 #### Encoding